 Before Heartbeat Church partnered with Compassion, the congregation was already missional in heart and nature.
 The church, consisting of 50 people mainly in their twenties, have supported overseas missions in five different countries over the span of six years.
 When one of the church leaders and Compassion Advocate, Sharon Kim, initiated a partnership with Compassion, the capacity of the church to give, disciple and love only increased.

-With help from a local relationship facilitator, Heartbeat church launched their first Compassion Sunday.
+With help from a local relationship facilitator from Compassion Australia, Heartbeat church launched their first Compassion Sunday.
 Members of the church heard stories of life transformation, learned about holistic child sponsorship and took on the challenge of sponsoring 50 children from Indonesia.
 It was the beginning of a fruitful partnership.

 “Heartbeat Church has changed so much since partnering with Compassion,” says Sharon.
 “We’ve developed a greater heart for children in poverty!”

 We are dedicated to the local church.
-Compassion’s child sponsorship program is not in competition with a church’s vision but is designed to complement existing approaches to global missions and discipleship.
-With child development centres in over 20 countries and church partners around the world, partnership with Compassion provides an opportunity to witness discipleship in a different context.
+Compassion’s Child Sponsorship Program is not in competition with a church’s vision but is designed to complement existing approaches to global missions and discipleship.
+With child development centres in over 25 countries around the world, partnership with Compassion provides an opportunity to witness the transforming power of discipleship throughout different cultural contexts.

-When Heartbeat Church prayerfully partnered with Compassion, they noticed an alignment in Bible-based values.
+When Heartbeat Church prayerfully partnered with Compassion, they recognised an alignment in Bible-based values.